-Here are all the books that I managed to jot down that were mentioned during the talks, I am sure I missed some so if you were there and have different notes please let me know on Twitter.
+Here are all the books that I managed to jot down that were mentioned during the talks, I am sure I missed some.

 All links are to UK versions of websites when appropriate, the majority are available worldwide in digital formats.